 Most of the time, when your device is on and running for an extended period, you might face some FPS drops and lag spikes whenever you launch your game.
 Restarting your PC not only resets your system’s condition and also fixes some glitches you might be facing.

-Restarting your device is like giving it a new fresh start for the game, Terraria.
-To get smoother gameplay without any lag, you might want to consider rebooting your device now and then.
-Many people with lag issues have been able to get rid of this issue by just restarting their devices.
-If your game starts to lag again after being launched, you should consider another solution.
+Restarting your device is like giving it a fresh start for the game, Terraria.
+To get smoother gameplay without lag, you might want to consider rebooting your device occasionally.
+Many people with lag issues have gotten rid of this issue by restarting their devices.
+If your game starts to lag again after launching, you should consider another solution.

-Having too many applications/programs running on your PC in the background can hinder your gaming experience in general.
+Too many applications/programs running on your PC in the background can hinder your gaming experience.
 So, suppose you are trying to run Terraria, and you find it lagging even when your internet connection is stable.
 In that case, you should consider checking all the background processes that may be active and putting a lot of stress and your PC’s processor.

-This can be fixed by going to your Windows task manager and check which programs are running in the background that you do not need and end task.
+This can be fixed by going to your Windows task manager, checking which programs are running in the background you do not need, and ending the task.
 You can also check all the enabled programs at startup and disable the ones that do not need launching whenever you start your PC.

 If your game is still slow and continues to be laggy, you should consider reinstalling the game.
 There may be software on your system that may delete or corrupt specific game files.
 They might not affect the game itself.
 It’ll probably run like it’s supposed to.
 However, the difference you’ll see will be in the performance.
 A fresh install fixes such corruption issues.

-But, before you do that, it might be a good option to verify game file integrity as well.
+But, before you do that, it might also be a good option to verify game file integrity.
 Steam has a feature that allows the launcher to check for corrupted game files and reinstalls whatever files are necessary.
 Try that first.
-If you can’t resolve the issues even after Steam fixes some files, you might need a fresh install.
+You might need a fresh install if you can’t resolve the issues even after Steam fixes some files.

 Most of the time, Windows updates are automatic and regularly scheduled by your Windows updater.
 It might be possible that your game is having an issue running smoothly because the Windows on your PC is not up to date.
 Try updating your windows manually and see if the problem proceeds.